 For me it’s a cup of coffee in the morning and an hour of exercise each day.
 No matter what your daily indulgence is, you can turn it into a ceremony of gratitude and appreciation.
+Daily rituals and ceremonies for self love are a vital element of self care.

 Finding Your Daily Ritual